 Alexanderplatz

 An open area that includes the Alexa shopping center and the TV Tower, which towers over the center.
-After shopping, we went into the center and sat in an area that provides live music, food and drinks.
+After shopping, we went into the center and sat in an area that provided live music, food, and drinks.

 Tours

-This free tour starts at Brandenburg gate and gives detailed history of the city of Berlin.
-Our tour guide was amazing, she kept us engaged, which was truly hard to do in a 2.5-3 hour tour.
-During this tour you visit:
+This free tour starts at Brandenburg Gate and gives a detailed history of the city of Berlin.
+Our tour guide was amazing, she kept us engaged, which was truly hard to do in a 2.5-3-hour tour.
+During this tour, you visit:

 Sachsenhausen Concentration Camp